int19h/jbomohi/dict/ju'anai/comments.md

 {ca'e} is more like "it is true because I say so".
 It's related to {jetrinsku}, and I also defined {ca'engau} based on that doctrine.

+## 2015-07-19T19:02:42Z — spheniscine (comment 2344, in reply to 2342)

+Re: Note

+{iacu'i} is quite close but not a complete replacement.
+Basically my intention for {ju'acu'i} / {ju'anai} is reflected in the "scare quotes" in "That "man" is really a woman" - essentially, this is an explicit marker for "non-veridicality", in a post-xorlo world where {lo}/{le} no longer is distinguished that way.